timelapseplus/VIEW-documentation/source/includes/_app.md

 1. Enable WiFi (if it's not already): Settings -> Wireless Setup -> Enable Wifi
 2. Connect to a nearby access point: Settings -> Wireless Setup -> Connect to AP
+3. Enter the password for the network if necessary (make sure it's entered correctly with the correct case).
+Use the context button on the lower right to switch between uppercase/lowercase/numbers/symbols.
+Press the power button on the password screen for more instructions.
-3. Once the VIEW connects (only the first time), a number will appear on the screen.
+4. Once the VIEW connects (only the first time), a number will appear on the screen.
 You'll need this for step 4 below.

 Then, on the mobile device: